chainlynx-app/chainlynx-bikepacking/README.md

 ## Current Status

-**Pre-Release Phase**
+**Phase 1 – Active Development**

-The project is shared publicly for transparency and collaboration.
+The project is in its pre-release stage and actively seeking contributors.
-At this stage:
+You can explore the documentation, test components, and participate through GitHub Issues and Pull Requests.

-- Forking and redistribution are disabled.
+- Commercial use is **not permitted** before v1.0 release.
-- Commercial use is **not permitted**.
+- Forking is temporarily limited to collaborators.
-- Collaboration via pull requests and discussions is welcome.
+- All contributions are governed by the repository’s contribution guidelines.

 When the first stable release is ready, ChainLynx will transition to a full open-source license (MIT or AGPL).